 Unlike other Wildlife Sanctuaries, there are no human settlement inside the Bandipur wildlife sanctuary.
 Waynad Sanctuary, Mudumalai National Park and Nagarhole National Park are nearby wildlife sanctuaries to Bandipur National Park.
 These three parks together with Bandipur National Park forms the “Nilgiri Biosphere Reserve“, largest such biosphere in India.

-How to reach Bandipur National Park
+How Do I Go Bandipur National Park

 National Park Bandipur is around 80 Kilometers from Mysore towards Ooty.
 As tourist vehicles hit a lot of wild animals, there is a ban on travel by vehicle at night.